 2 | Blender, Nutri Bullet, Ninja or Vitamix

-Vitamixes are great becasue you can also use them to make soups and sorbets but I only have a nutri bullet and it gets the job done.
+Vitamixes are great because you can also use them to make soups and sorbets but I only have a Nutribullet and it gets the job done.
 If you have a Vitamix you could probably do without the food processor I listed below.

 3 | Instant Pot or Crock Pot

 Most nights we eat some form of a rice bowl that contains brown rice, black beans, meat, and veggies.
 Using an Instant pot or crockpot helps make dinners fast and easy.
 If you don’t love to cook, an Instant pot could be your new best friend.
 I love how fast it cooks beans, rice, and meat.
 If you are short on time, cook a large batch of beans and then rice ahead of time and store it in Tupperware for the week.
 Then throw in your meat right before dinner and when it’s done, mix in a serving of beans and rice to go with your meat.
 Serve on a bed of arugula.
 Voila!